-The Army, Air Force, Navy, and Marines are each responsible for handling their public affairs -- spreading the good (and bad) word to their members and the American public without contradicting military policy or hurting the mission.
+The Army, Air Force, Navy, and Marines are each responsible for handling their public affairs—spreading the good (and bad) word to their members and the American public without contradicting military policy or hurting the mission.
 (For example, the Army Public Affairs Specialist acts as a liaison between the Army and the press.)
-The boots on the ground are the military journalists, enlisted men and women who do everything from writing print articles to producing radio and television broadcasts that cover military events, spread command information, and deliver entertainment to the troops.
+The boots on the ground are the military journalists, enlisted individuals who do everything from writing print articles to producing radio and television broadcasts that cover military events, spread command information, and deliver entertainment to the troops.

 As an enlisted field, entry-level journalists require no college education.
 All applicants must be high school graduates and need to pass the Armed Forces Vocational Aptitude Battery with scores that meet the requirements set by their chosen service branch.
 Once accepted, the prospective military journalist attends all of the basic training required of any other soldier, sailor, airman, or Marine, followed by advanced training specific to their fields, such as print journalism or television broadcasting.